LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 Referential relationships (also called "lookup relationships") in Dataverse are:
 - **Non-owning relationships** where the parent doesn't "own" the child record
-- **Cascade behavior**: `RemoveLink` - when parent is deleted, the child record remains but loses its reference
+- **Default cascade behavior**: When parent is deleted, the child record remains but loses its reference
 - **Multiple allowed**: A child entity can have multiple referential relationships to different parents
 - **Safer option**: No risk of cascade delete conflicts or multiple parental relationship errors

+The web application creates these relationships using Dataverse's native lookup relationship type, which automatically applies the appropriate non-cascade behavior.

 ### Why Default to Referential?